Carvana Co (CVNA) Received its Third Buy in a Row

-After Jefferies and Robert W. Baird gave Carvana Co (NYSE: CVNA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Brian Nagel assigned a Buy rating to Carvana Co today and set a price target of $355.00.
+After Jefferies and Robert W. Baird gave Carvana Co (NYSE: CVNA) a Buy rating last month, the company received another Buy, this time from Wells Fargo.
+Analyst Zachary Fadem maintained a Buy rating on Carvana Co today and set a price target of $340.00.
 The company’s shares closed last Thursday at $263.45.

-According to TipRanks.com, Nagel is a top 25 analyst with an average return of 37.5% and a 77.7% success rate.
-Nagel covers the Consumer Goods sector, focusing on stocks such as Dick’s Sporting Goods, Lululemon Athletica, and The Lovesac Company.
+According to TipRanks.com, Fadem is a top 100 analyst with an average return of 32.6% and a 79.0% success rate.
+Fadem covers the Consumer Goods sector, focusing on stocks such as Petco Health and Wellness Company, National Vision Holdings, and Floor & Decor Holdings.

 See today’s analyst top recommended stocks >>